-The Corporation set a deficit budget for 2020/21 in line with the College's Recovery and Financial Plans as a result of decreasing Education and Skills Funding Agency (ESFA) funding related to falling 16-18 student numbers, falling apprenticeship and HE numbers.
-Higher enrolment in September 2020 will result in additional "in year" funding from ESFA in 2020/21, together with increased funding for 16-18 year olds in 2021/22.
+The Corporation set a positive EBITDA budget for 2021/22 in line with the College's Recovery and Financial Plans and the increasing student numbers and ESFA funding.
+Higher enrolment in September 2021 will result in additional "in year" funding from ESFA in 2021/22, together with increased funding for 16-18 year olds in 2022/23.